Some significant investment proposals have been rejected on national interest grounds since 2020

 - Increased monitoring and investigative powers and materially higher civil and criminal penalties

-- Data: FIRB has increasingly emphasized that, as part of its national interest assessment, it will have particular regard to the protection of sensitive Australian data.
-For example, this has been a particular focus with respect to proposed investments in Australian healthcare groups and data centers
+- Data: FIRB has increasingly emphasized that, as part of its national interest assessment, it will have particular regard to the protection of sensitive Australian data and foreign access/interference to such data.
+For example, this has been a particular focus with respect to proposed investments in Australian healthcare groups in the context of "patient data" and data centers

 - Generally, the Treasurer approves the vast majority of applications

-- The Treasurer has wide divestiture powers, and criminal prosecution and civil penalties can apply for serious breaches of Australia's foreign investment laws and for those facilitating such breaches such as professional advisors.
-The standard practice is to seek approval where there is any doubt as to whether approval is required
+- The Treasurer has wide divestiture powers, and criminal prosecution and civil penalties (including the issuance of infringement notices) can apply for serious breaches of Australia's foreign investment laws and for those facilitating such breaches, such as professional advisors.
+The standard practice is to seek approval where there is any doubt as to whether approval is required.

 This publication is provided for your convenience and does not constitute legal advice.
 This publication is protected by copyright.